Intelligent-Quads/iq_tutorials/README.md

 # Intelligent Quads Tutorials
 ![iq](docs/imgs/iq.JPG)
-Intelligent Quads is a community dedicated to helping people learn how to become a developer of intelligent drone applications.
+Intelligent Quads is a community dedicated to helping people learn how to become developers of intelligent drone applications.

 Each of the bellow tutorials has an associated video tutorial.
 Be sure to checkout the [Intelligent Quads Youtube Channel!](https://www.youtube.com/channel/UCuZy0c-uvSJglnZfQC0-uaQ)